Priorities

 Federal Priorities

-PFMA is working with national partners to reform the nation’s credit payment processing system, which is currently dominated by an effective monopoly of two companies that impose unjustifiable swipe fee charges and engage in other anti-competitive behavior.
-PFMA understands credit card swipe fees are near the top of the list of recurring business expenses, and because there is no real competition between the two largest processing networks, businesses are powerless to combat rising fees, unfair treatment and a lack of innovation.
+PFMA understands credit card swipe fees are near the top of the list of recurring business expenses for food retailers, and because there is no real competition between the two largest processing networks, businesses are powerless to combat rising fees, unfair treatment and a lack of innovation.
+PFMA is working with national partners to reform the nation’s credit payment processing system to introduce more competition into the marketplace and thereby improve the nation’s payment ecosystem overall.

 Working to curb inflation is a priority for PFMA.
-Efforts at the federal level on this front include promoting domestic energy production, pushing for “breathing room” on cost-drivers such as tax increases and burdensome regulations, advocating for policies to ease supply chain disruptions and supporting efforts to help customers through food assistance and other programs.
+Efforts at the federal level on this front include promoting domestic energy production, pushing for “breathing room” on cost-drivers such as tax increases, burdensome regulations, and tariffs, and advocating for policies to ease supply chain disruptions and supporting efforts to help customers through food assistance and other programs.

 While PFMA is focused on tackling illicit trade at the state and local level, we also support federal work on this issue both on policy reforms and efforts to enforce current law.
 When possible and appropriate PFMA is committed to assisting national law enforcement on this issue and others including cybersecurity and fraud.

-PFMA supports efforts to reform and streamline the regulatory landscape on the federal level.
-In particular, PFMA supports the creation and establishment of CBD regulations to provide clarity for retailers and consumers for the production, distribution and sale of these products in the United States.
+PFMA believes its members should be able to engage in the sale of products on an equal footing with others in the market.
+As part of a broader focus on regulatory reform, PFMA supports the establishment of federal regulations to provide clarity for retailers and consumers for the production, distribution and sale of hemp-derived products in the United States.

 PFMA is prioritizing advocacy on federal labor issues including overtime, employee non-competes, OSHA walkarounds, and joint employer standards.
 In addition, the association believes its members are best equipped to make decisions regarding policies such as compensation, paid and unpaid leave for their employees.